 As entrepreneurs, who are working on projects in our spare time, it often feels like we’re treading water.
 We are working towards our goals, but it seems like things are not happening fast enough.
 It’s important to feel a sense of accomplishment throughout the process.
 My solution: To Do Lists and Done Lists.
 The value […]

 Whether you’re a seasoned pro at conducting department meetings or a speaking one on one with a new partner for the first time, you can’t avoid the fluttering of those butterflies in your stomach or the sudden need to chew your fingernails off thinking about whether or not everything will go smoothly.
 Kick your pre-meeting […]

-Image courtesy of Shutterstock Short on time?
+Short on time?
 No problem!
 It’s rare to have a whole day to devote to your passion projects, so make the most of the time you do have.
 Last month, I explained how you can use short increments of time to make a difference in productivity.
-Now, we’ll figure out what […]
+Now, we’ll figure out what to do with that […]

 Debra Eckerling offers project management tips and task management solutions for the women entrepreneurs of She Takes on the World

 Position yourself for success.
 Set realistic goals – you can overshoot a little, but not so much that there’s no way you can achieve them.
 Then, look at them regularly, so you stay on track.